openvinotoolkit/openvino/docs/home.rst

    **Enhanced App Start-Up Time**

-   In applications where fast start-up is required, OpenVINO significantly reduces first-inference latency by using the CPU for initial inference and then switching to GPU or VPU once the model has been compiled and loaded to memory.
-Compiled models are cached to further improving start-up time.
+   In applications where fast start-up is required, OpenVINO significantly reduces first-inference latency by using the CPU for initial inference and then switching to another device once the model has been compiled and loaded to memory.
+Compiled models are cached improving start-up time even more.

 Supported Devices